rominalodolo/Linux_Terminal_Course/README.md

 ### `sort`
 Helps you sort them by name.
 Sorts the output.
 But does not store it.
 Case sensitive.
 You can tell it not the be cas sensitive.

+` cat file1 file2 | sort ` will concatinate the two files then sort them

 ### `uniq`

 ### `expansions`